Pokepasaj/docusaurus/docs/api/app/extend.md

 - **`filter`** (`function`, `default` `true`) - A function that determines whether a configuration should be included in the final output.
 - **`map`** (`function`, `default`: `identity function`) - A function that modifies each configuration before rendering.

+### Return Value
+A new application manifest object that includes the extended properties, features, and configurations.

 ## Usage Examples